ArkEcosystem/AIPs/AIPS/aip-81.md

 Transaction type store smart contract will send smart contract payload to the chain `post/transactions` endpoint. dApp developer implements smart contract following the predefined interface provided from `core-vm`.
 SmartContract interface defines the structure and the methods an ARK smart contract must implement, as well as access to super class (TBD/Link).
 A return value is status of smart contract deployment, and return address if successfully deployed.

+Size of the source code and duration of compilation(computing power needed) will be taken into account.
+Dynamic fee will be strongly affected by size.

 | Description   | Size | Sample |